Atmospheric Researchers Will Benefit from Improvements Made by SGCI Consultants and Intern on LROSE Gateway

 Hosting an intern isn’t always easy.
 Add in a global pandemic and remote collaboration, and there are plenty more challenges to overcome.
 Javornik and Santiago found ways to share code, tutorials, and other technical pieces, but they also took the time to talk through what Santiago would be interested in and focused on matching his interests to the work.
 They both believe that this contributed to the success and productivity of Santiago’s internship.
 About the experience, Javornik said, “I would recommend that internship hosts package things for students in small portions so they aren’t overwhelmed.
 We set achievable goals for Hector, and were able to accomplish big things.”

 Javornik and Santiago have collaborated on a paper, “The LROSE Science Gateway: One-Stop Shop for Weather Data, Analysis, and Expert Advice,” and will present it at PEARC21 in July.

 Figure 2.
 A screenshot of the Rainfall Estimation workflow created by Santiago during his internship.
 The green dot navigation bar indicates the third stage of the workflow.
-At this stage, the Level II radar data have been converted to CfRadial format, and the precipitation rate estimated from dual-pol moments in polar-coordinate radar data.
-The third stage is Quantitative Precipitation Estimation which ingests the three-dimensional output from RadxRate and determines the precipitation rate closest to the surface.
 The lower half of the screen contains results from previous experiments, along with status, creation time, a sample image of the data, and other log information.
 The Continue link automatically advances to the next stage of the workflow and brings along any accompanying data.